yaal-coop/canaille/CONTRIBUTING.rst

 The dynamical parts of the interface use `htmx <https://htmx.org/>`_.

-- Using Javascript in the interface is tolerated, but the whole website MUST be accessible for browsers without Javascript support.
+- Using Javascript in the interface is tolerated, but the whole website MUST be accessible for browsers without Javascript support, and without feature loss.
 - Because of Fomantic UI we have a dependency to jQuery, however new contributions should not depend on jQuery at all.
   See the `related issue <https://gitlab.com/yaal/canaille/-/issues/130>`_.